Language Basics

 This is a collection of basic syntax elements with examples.
 It includes an introduction to [Variables](#variables), [Conditional Statements](#conditional-expressions), [Loops](#for-loops), and [Structs](#structs).

-declares a local variable (or a parameter) with a lexical block scope.
+* `let` declares a local variable (or a parameter) with a lexical block scope.
 The variable can only be accessed within its definition block and any nested sub-block.
-This also forbids variable redeclaration within that scope.const
+This also forbids variable redeclaration within that scope.

-but will prevent the variable from being reassigned by any side effect operator.var
+* `const` behaves as `let` but will prevent the variable from being reassigned by any side effect operator.

 To learn more about the different variable types visit[ Primitive Types](https://docs.b2winsuite.com/5.2/scripting/data-types-and-data-structures/primitive-data-types).

 Conditional statements allow you to make decisions in your code based on specific conditions.
-The most fundamental form of a conditional statement is the if-else
+The most fundamental form of a conditional statement is the `if-else` statement, which enables you to execute different blocks of code depending on whether a condition is `true` or `false`.

 var number1 = 5;